Research

 A grey literature review was conducted on articles relating to the benefits and challenges of SBoMs.

-The top 5 benefits and challenges are outlined in the following article.
+The top 5 benefits and challenges are outlined in the above article.

 VFCFinder